dotnetmurf/BackEndDevFinalProject/README.md

-# BackEndDevFinalProject: User Management API
+# BackEndDevFinalProject: TechHive Solutions User Management API

+The deployed version of the TechHive API can be viewed <a href="https://dev.dotnetmurf.net/BlazorFinalProject/" target="_blank">here</a>.

+Note: This course is one of twelve courses required for obtaining the <a href="https://www.coursera.org/professional-certificates/microsoft-full-stack-developer" target="_blank">"Microsoft Full-Stack Developer Professional Certificate"</a>.

 ## Project Overview
 This project is a User Management API built with ASP.NET Core Minimal API for TechHive Solutions.
 It allows HR and IT departments to efficiently create, update, retrieve, and delete user records.
-The API was developed as a final project for a back-end development course, with a focus on leveraging Microsoft Copilot for code generation, enhancement, and debugging.
+The API was developed as a three-part final project for the <a href="https://www.coursera.org/learn/back-end-development-with-dotnet?specialization=microsoft-full-stack-developer" target="_blank">"Back-End Development with .NET"</a>, with a focus on leveraging Microsoft Copilot for code generation, enhancement, and debugging.

 ## Features
 - CRUD operations for user management (GET, POST, PUT, DELETE)